 However communities across Sydney want developers to comply with the current planning laws and respect local communities’ concerns.

-Local residents fear Spot Rezoning in Charing Cross will result in the inevitable spread of Bondi Junction style building to our village.
+Local residents fear this planning proposal if endorsed by Council will result in the inevitable spread of Bondi Junction style building to our village.

 What we’re doing